 - Admission cost is $25 per adult and $5 per child.
 There are several discounted admission options, so be sure to check the website before your visit.

-- The admission price is only to visit the museums.
-If you would like to simply wander the grounds and enjoy the views of the bay, it’s free!
+- The admission price includes the grounds, circus museum and art museum.
+If you would like to simply wander the grounds and enjoy the views of the bay, it’s just $5.

 - Open daily from 10am – 5pm

 - We recommend allowing at least 4-5 hours to explore the whole complex especially if you plan to do a guided tour

 - The grounds are expansive – you’ll be doing a lot of walking on your visit to the Ringling.
 Wear comfortable shoes!
 The mansion is about a 1/2 mile trip from the visitor’s center.
 It’s scenic and if it’s a nice day you will definitely enjoy the walk.

 - However, complimentary golf cart shuttles are available to take you between the different buildings if you wish.

 - If you plan on taking a tour of the home, make sure you purchase it at the visitor’s center with your admission.
 You will need to select a tour time and present a ticket.

 - Parking is free and is available in the front parking lot of the FSU Center for the Performing Arts.

 - Picnic areas are available throughout the grounds and you are able to bring your own food and drink.

 - There is a cafe in the visitors center and another small cafe out in the grounds.
 The Muse restaurant is also open in the visitors center.